solarsnake/coveralls-demo-ruby/README.md

 __That's it!__

-That's all that's required to get Travis to start building your project in a remote, virtual CI environment.
+Travis is building your project in a remote, virtual CI environment.

 <details>
    <summary><em>Prove it!</em></summary>